-Make the most of fresh rhubarb season with my easy Rhubarb Compote recipe.
-My simple rhubarb compote leans into rhubarb’s delicious tartness, balanced with the perfect amount of sweetness.
-I’ve added orange zest and juice to brighten the rhubarb, and a splash of creamy vanilla that rounds out all the flavors.
-I also start my process with a brief maceration step, which helps preserve all the natural taste of fresh rhubarb.
+Make the most of fresh rhubarb season with my easy rhubarb compote recipe.
+My simple recipe leans into rhubarb’s delicious tartness, balanced with the perfect amount of sweetness.
+I’ve added orange zest and juice to brighten the flavor, and a little vanilla extract adds a hint of sweetness.
+I start my process with a brief maceration step, which helps preserve all the natural taste of fresh rhubarb.

 What Takes This Compote to the Next Level

-- Perfect, smooth texture: This is a slightly chunky compote that cooks down to a nice smooth texture, making it ideal as a dessert topping or swirled with whipped cream.
+- Perfect, smooth texture: My recipe produces a slightly chunky compote that cooks down to a nice smooth texture, making it ideal as a dessert topping or swirled with whipped cream.

 - Extra maceration step.
 I let the rhubarb macerate with the sugar and orange before cooking.
 This key step helps draw out the juices naturally, so you don’t need to add any water later.
 This gives you a rhubarb compote with a brighter, more concentrated flavor.

-- Complementary orange and vanilla: The bright orange adds a nice lift while the acidity plays well with the rhubarb.
-A little touch of creamy vanilla helps balance everything without overpowering the rhubarb’s tartness.
-Take care not to add too much, as I discovered during testing that more than a teaspoon of vanilla will overpower the rhubarb.
+- Complementary orange and vanilla: In testing the recipe I found that orange juices adds a bright acidity lift plays well with the rhubarb.
+A little vanilla extract (one of my favorite flavors) adds a slight sweetness without overpowering the rhubarb’s tartness.
+Take care not to add too much, as I discovered during testing that more than a teaspoon of vanilla will overpower the rhubarb's flavor and tartness.

 Rhubarb Compote Ingredients